INFNTYdev/xfs-utility/README.md

 <br/>

-This project is designed to expose segments of files to memory in *'pages'*, a set interval of characters within a files contents.
+The XFS file buffer suite is designed to expose segments of files to memory in *'pages'*, a set interval of characters within a files contents.
 The core philosophy of this system is simple:
 > ### 1) Minimize resource consumption
 > ### 2) Offer a friendly interface for developers